vonderborch/BragiFont/README.md

 # BragiFont
 An alternative solution for Monogame/FNA/XNA-derived frameworks that utilizes SharpFont to draw text rather than the traditional SpriteFont approach.

+# NOTE
+This library has been deprecated in favor of https://github.com/vonderborch/Velentr.Font

+Future support and updates will be exclusively through Velentr.Font.
+Porting code over is very simple, mostly just replace instances of Bragi with Velentr.Font (or VelentrFont when accessing the Font singleton).

 # Installation
 There are nuget packages available for Monogame and FNA.
 - Monogame: [BragiFont.Monogame](https://www.nuget.org/packages/BragiFont.Monogame/)